 (See general education pages for the requirement this course meets.)
 Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.
+Five hours lecture (60 hours total per quarter).

 Development of and practice in elementary American Sign Language (ASL): preparation for acquiring a visual gestural language; finger spelling; vocabulary; modeling and use of basic grammatical structure.
 Beginning communication skill with emphasis on comprehension.
 Basic cultural aspects of deafness; historical and linguistic elements of sign language.
 Taught primarily in American Sign Language.